thibaultduponchelle/battlerec/README.md

 ## Summary

-This is the code running [http://battlerec.com/](http://battlerec.com/).
+This is the code running [battlerec.com](http://battlerec.com/).

+[battlerec.com](http://battlerec.com/) is a light [boxerec](https://boxrec.com/) clone for french battlerap scene.

+Bigup to all Battle MCs, this is thanks to them that we can enjoy epic battles and have a lot of fun.

 ## Technical stack